JuliusWinston/JuliusWinston/README.md

 - I have experience with java, javascript, python, dart
 - 👀 I’m interested in web and mobile development
 - 🌱 I’m currently learning node js
-- 💞️ I’m looking to collaborate on projects involving javascript and node js
+- 💞️ I’m looking to collaborate on projects involving javascript, node js or python
-- 📫 Reach me at devwinston35@gmail.com
+- 📫 Reach me at devwinston35@gmail.com | https:www.linkedin.com/in/julius-winston/

 <!---
 JuliusWinston/JuliusWinston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.